Global Trust Index

 Can organisations have their own list?

 Yes.
-In a paid Space you can use shared trusted domains and your own fact-checking (Info Noise Index) with your chosen sources.
-See Spaces and Plans.
+In a paid Space you can use shared trusted domains and your own workflow with your chosen sources.
+See Spaces and Pricing.

 Why does the extension show a panel on some sites but not others?

 That is GriGsi Sentinel.
-It uses a built-in exception list (and sometimes a server-updated list) so widely used sites stay quiet while other sites still get a prompt.
-This is separate from Info Noise Index → My trusted sites.
+It uses a quiet/exception list so widely used sites stay quiet while other sites still get a prompt.
 Details: Extension: GriGsi Sentinel above.